-Create a Bootable USB-Stick
+5.1 Create a Bootable USB Stick

-To create a bootable USB-stick:
+To create a bootable USB stick:

+A Note:

+Use only well-known brands of USB sticks.

+1 Note:

+Rufus and other tools used to create bootable USB sticks will not work.

-- 1. Download the Recovery Image from the Knowledge Base.
-Check the md5 sum of the file before using it.
-If not correct, download again. - 2.
-On a Windows PC open the ISO image with a proper program such as daemon tools. - 3.
-The USB stick MUST be formatted with fat32. - 4.
-Copy the content (not the ISO image) from the Recovery Image to a USB-stick. - 5.
-Install bootloader on the USB drive, from command prompt in Windows.
-(Make sure you are running the command prompt as administrator in Win 7 above).
+- 1. Make sure that the USB stick is formatted with fat32 and has no hidden partitions. - 2.
+On a Windows PC, open the ISO image in Windows 10 or a later version, right-click the ISO file and mount the ISO. - 3.
+Copy the content (not the ISO image) from the RecoveryDVD to a USB stick.

+4. Install the bootloader on the USB drive, from command prompt in Windows.
+(Make sure you are running the command prompt as administrator in Win 7 or later).

-X:syslinux.exe --directory /boot/x86 64/loader --force --mbr --active X:
+X:syslinux.exe --directory /boot/x86\64/loader --force --mbr --active x:

-Replace X: with the drive letter the USB drive shows up as (DO NOT USE C:).
+Replace X: with the drive letter the USB drive shows as (DO NOT USE C:).
 If it seems like nothing happened, it is usually done.